jaysteele13/jp3_organiser/jp3_organiser/README.md

 On npm run tauri dev

 We must reload as there is a race condition where dev isn't finished loading them tauri tries to run giving th infamous white screen of death!

+This sometimes means issues with styles and imports: `SyntaxError: Importing binding name 'default' cannot be resolved by star export entries.`